Kennedy Garden tours and tea

 - Sat 3 Feb 2024, 9.30–11am and 12–1.30pm

 - Fri 3 May 2024, 12.30–2pm and 3–4.30pm

 - Sat 4 May 2024, 9.30–11am and 12–1.30pm

 Tours run when plants in the garden are most likely to be flowering or producing.

 Tours include tea in the garden (weather permitting), with ingredients found in and around Canberra.

 Plus Eventbrite booking fees

-Join a seasonal walk through the National Museum’s Christina and Trevor Kennedy Garden, a living museum of Indigenous food and medicine plants from across Australia.
+Join a seasonal walk through the National Museum’s Christina and Trevor Kennedy Garden, a living museum of First Nations food and medicine plants from across Australia.

 Enjoy the sights and scents of the season as Adam Shipp (Wiradjuri) of Yurbay Consultancies shares his passion for native plants.
 Each tour finishes with the opportunity to sample some of the flavours found in the Kennedy Garden and around the Canberra region.